-Type W and SOOW both deliver temporary or portable power through a flexible, rubber-jacketed cable — and that's where the similarity ends.
+Type W and SOOW both deliver temporary or portable power through a flexible, rubber-jacketed cable, but the similarity mostly ends there.
 One is a hard-service 600V cord; the other is a 2kV mining-grade power cable.
 Picking the right one saves money on one end and prevents failures on the other.

 Side-by-Side Comparison